PaperCutSoftware/PaperCutExamples/PublicWebServicesAPI_AND_servercommandScripts/README.md

 knowledge base [article](https://www.papercut.com/kb/Main/TopTipsForUsingThePublicWebServicesAPI)
 and our [wiki](https://github.com/PaperCutSoftware/PaperCutExamples/wiki).

+* `addInfoToCSVreport.py`: Python script to add extra information a shared account report as a post process
 * `assignPrintersToServerGroups.sh`: Bash script to assign printers to specific group depending on the print server they are attached to
 * `allUserInDelegationGroup.sh`: Bash script to add all users into a single internal group for delegation purposes
 * `csvListOfPrintersAndFieldValue.sh`: Bash script to print csv list of all printers and the value of a specific property.
 Defaults to the `disabled` property